authorjapps/zerocode-tdd-docs/pages/microservices/start.md

-## Minimum System Requirements
+# Minimum System Requirements

-- JDK 8
++ JDK 8
-- JUnit 4.12
++ JUnit 4.12
++ JUnit 5 (Supported for Load/Performance testing)

+Also supported Java versions are:
+- Java 8
+- Java 11
+- Java 17
+- Jaav 21
+- Java 23

+(See full list here [in the CI build](https://github.com/authorjapps/zerocode/issues/714#issuecomment-2933761190) status)

+If you get error running on higher versions of Java/JDK, please raise a new issue [here](https://github.com/authorjapps/zerocode/issues/new/choose)

 ## How to use